 If you use this medicine after the expiry date has passed, it may not work effectively.

-Do not put the eye drops into your eye(s) while you are wearing soft contact lenses.
-The preservative in ACULAR® eye drops. (benzalkonium chloride) may be deposited in soft contact lenses.
+Do not put the eye drops into your eye(s) while you are wearing soft contact lenses as the preservative (benzalkonium chloride) in ACULAR® eye drops may be deposited and cause discoloration to soft contact lenses.
+Contact lenses should be removed prior to using ACULAR® eye drops.
 You can put your soft contact lenses back into your eyes 15 minutes after you have used ACULAR® eye drops.

 It is not known if ACULAR® eye drops are safe and useful for children under 12 years.